The Mobility Brief

 - Monday, January 5, 2026: This month, The Mobility Brief examines key points in the continuum of patient care, from system-level implementation to specific clinical interventions.
 Work from Manuel Montero-Odasso considers the organizational hurdles in putting global fall prevention guidelines into practice, drawing lessons from Sweden.
 E. Ali Bateman outlines a protocol to review strategies for physician-to-physician handover between acute care and rehabilitation.
 The issue also includes a systematic review from Janelle Unger on the effectiveness of functional electrical stimulation for walking outcomes in people with incomplete spinal cord injury, and a case report from Eldon Loh describing a modified nerve block injection for a female with persistent pain after knee replacement.

-This page was last updated on Monday, January 5, 2026.
+This page was last updated on Monday, March 9, 2026.

 The Mobility Brief (The Gray Centre for Mobility and Activity, St. Joseph's Health Care London) is generated by research※mesh